Democrat Kamala Harris teases 2028 presidential bid, following Trump loss

 Sharpton also highlighted Harris’s vote total in 2024, which surpassed 75 million.

 “She’s the first Black woman to have the nomination of a major party, and she is the second largest vote-getter,” Sharpton told the crowd in his introduction.
-“She got more votes than Barack Obama than Bill Clinton.”
+“She got more votes than Barack Obama, than Bill Clinton.”

 Harris was just one of the possible 2028 contenders who attended the National Action Network conference.